 StateOfTheArtGallery (Australian site; Online Gallery) – Juried site that focuses specifically on promoting, marketing and selling original art by fine art students and graduates, as well as selected emerging artists.
 Artist in any 2D medium can submit.

 StoreEnvy (E-commerce Site; Website Provider) Not only for artists and craftspeople, this is a very popular e-commerce solution for listing your work (and they do have an Art category).
 Set up a free shop here, or use your own domain for $4.99, and even tie your shop to your Facebook page.
 Site visitors can “Envy” your work at the click of a button – getting it featured on the “Popular” page.

-SwiftGalleries (Miscellaneous) – Show potential clients your work in a room view easily with this online service.
+SwiftGalleries (Miscellaneous) – This service is for photographers, with “in-person sales tools training”.
 This web-based tool needs no installation on your site.
 Monthly fee is $15 or $150 annually.

 Tattoodo (Commission) Want to design custom tattoos and sell them?
 This website allows consumers to request customized tattoos through contests where artists submit their interpretation, and designs evolve.
 Winners receive from $100 – $300 per design depending upon contest parameters.
 No cost to get started.

 TeeFury (Print on Demand) – Submit your design for a T-shirt, and if accepted, your design becomes a very limited edition, available for 24 hours, and selling for $10.00.
 The artist gets $1.00 per shirt sold, and keeps the rights to the design.

 Teespring (Print on Demand) – This provider (not only for artists) lets you design a tee-shirt, name your price, and promote your campaign to sell as many upfront as possible.
 Great for partnering with a cause!
 Artist makes the profit after manufacturing and shipping costs are calculated.